-- 1.1.1 This Neighbourhood Development Plan (NDP) has been prepared by a sub-committee of Ryburgh Parish Council following its inception in December 2016.
+- 1.1.1 This Referendum Version Neighbourhood Development Plan (NDP) was prepared by a sub-committee of Ryburgh Parish Council following its inception in December 2016.
 This Steering Group had the objective of producing a document to be taken into account in deciding planning applications for development in the Ryburgh Neighbourhood Area (RNA) for a period of 20 years.
-The extent of the RNA is shown in 'Annex 1 Neighbourhood Area Map'. - 1.1.2 The NDP will not take effect until the prescribed procedures have been successfully completed.
-This includes consultation with North Norfolk District Council (NNDC), statutory bodies, residents and persons working in the Neighbourhood Area and the preparation and submission of a number of supporting documents. - 1.1.3 The following section provides a summary of the progress and remaining stages.
+The extent of the RNA is shown in 'Annex 1 Neighbourhood Area Map'. - 1.1.2 The process to prepare the NDP included consultation with North Norfolk District Council (NNDC), statutory bodies, residents and persons working in the Neighbourhood Area, and the preparation and submission of a number of supporting documents ahead of independent examination and public referendum. - 1.1.3 Following independent examination, this Post-Examination Draft Neighbourhood Plan incorporates the modifications recommended by the examiner in order for the Plan to meet the Basic conditions tests required under the neighbourhood Planning Regulations 2012 (as amended). - 1.1.4 The following section provides a summary of the process to prepare the Plan.